How to Read a Hospital Monitor and Interpret Key Parameters

 What It Means

 Heart rate tells you how many times your heart beats in one minute.
 This number shows how well your heart pumps blood through your body.
 A normal heart rate means your heart works as it should.
 If the number is too high or too low, it can signal a problem.
+For a deeper look at heart rate ranges and when to escalate, read our dedicated article: What is a Normal Heart Rate on a Hospital Monitor?

 Reading the Value

 You will find the heart rate at the top of the monitor, usually in green and bold.
 The number updates every few seconds.
 Some monitors also show a pulse rate (PR) in a separate box.
 The heart rate comes from the ECG leads attached to your chest.
+These leads connect to the monitor through an ECG trunk cable, while individual ECG leadwires carry the signal from the disposable ECG electrodes on your skin.

 Tip: If you see a sudden change in heart rate, let your nurse know right away.